 The big idea: Automation is often touted as the key to a highly efficient and quality-driven warehousing system, and that’s very true.
 Automation offers another benefit as well: improved safety.

-- As technology evolves and expands across the warehouse, tasks that once posed the most danger to the human body—like driving a forklift, lifting heavy objects, or repeatedly twisting, bending and reaching—can be delegated to autonomous machines, avoiding countless injuries and freeing workers for more valuable activities.
+- As the technology of Industry 4.0 evolves and expands across the warehouse, tasks that once posed the most danger to the human body—like driving a forklift, lifting heavy objects, or repeatedly twisting, bending and reaching—can be delegated to autonomous machines, avoiding countless injuries and freeing workers for more valuable activities.

 - Automated systems, once too extensive and costly for all but the largest companies to consider, have become much more accessible in recent years.
 Flexible, à-la-carte technologies are now coming online, giving even small warehouses with limited throughput an opportunity to own a little piece of automation as part of their overall operational strategy.

-The big idea: As warehouses transition to a more sustainable design, they will need to evolve their safety protocols to suit the new environment.
+The big idea: As warehouses transition to more sustainable designs, they will need to evolve their safety protocols to suit their new environment.

 - For example, we’ve already discussed the benefits of skylights in reducing a warehouse’s energy load.
 Along with those benefits comes the hazard of a worker falling through a skylight to the warehouse floor below.